ORelio/Spotlight-Downloader/README.md

  - `ctry` : Country, e.g. `us`
  - `time` : Time, e.g. `2017-12-31T23:59:59Z`

-The JSON response contains details about 6-7 images including image url, title, sha256, ads, etc.
+The JSON response contains details for one or more image(s) including image url, title, sha256, ads, etc.

 Spotlight API URL was originally found in this [file](https://github.com/KoalaBR/spotlight/blob/3164a43684dcadb751ce9a38db59f29453acf2fe/spotlightprovider.cpp#L17), thanks to the author for their findings!

 ## Global lock screen

-The global lock screen image for Windows 8 and 10 is stored as `C:\Windows\Web\Screen\img100.jpg`.
+The global lock screen images for Windows 8 and 10 are stored as `C:\Windows\Web\Screen\imgXXX.jpg`.
-SpotlightDL backups the image as `img200.jpg` if it does not already exists, then overwrite this file.
+SpotlightDL backups each image as `imgXXX.jpg.bak` if it does not already exists, then overwrite this file.
-The lock screen image cache, located at `C:\ProgramData\Microsoft\Windows\SystemData\S-1-5-18\ReadOnly\LockScreen_Z`, must be cleared for the change to take effect.
+The lock screen image cache, located at `C:\ProgramData\Microsoft\Windows\SystemData\S-1-5-18\ReadOnly\LockScreen_*`, must be cleared for the change to take effect.

 SpotlightDL gets around NTFS permissions on these folders [being locked down to TrustedInstaller](https://helpdeskgeek.com/windows-7/windows-7-how-to-delete-files-protected-by-trustedinstaller/) by setting the local `Administrators` group as new owner of the relevant files and folders, and granting full control to this group.